For Bit Digital Inc [BTBT], Analyst sees a rise to $14. What next?

-Bit Digital Inc [NASDAQ: BTBT] surged by $0.23 during the normal trading session on Tuesday and reaching a high of $2.58 during the day while it closed the day at $2.56.
+Bit Digital Inc [NASDAQ: BTBT] jumped around 0.32 points on Monday, while shares priced at $3.17 at the close of the session, up 11.23%.
 The company report on November 20, 2023 at 8:00 AM that Bit Digital, Inc. Announces Finalized AI Customer Contract Terms and Datacenter Location.

 Bit Digital, Inc. (Nasdaq: BTBT) (“Bit Digital” or the “Company”), a sustainable platform for digital assets and artificial intelligence (“AI”) infrastructure headquartered in New York City, is pleased to announce that it has finalized its service agreement with its first customer of its new business line, Bit Digital AI.